About Plan F and Plan G

 Plan F and Plan G Are the Two Most Popular Plans.

 Medicare Supplement Insurance plans have letter designations (A-N) indicating the benefits included with each plan.
 Under federal law, all Medicare Supplement plans (A-N) benefits are the same with all companies.
 The two most popular plans are Medicare Supplement Plan F and Plan G. Since June 1, 2010, Plan G benefits were increased to be identical to Plan F except for the Medicare Part B calendar-year deductible.
 Plan F pays the Medicare Part B calendar-year deductible and Plan G does not.
 That is the ONLY difference between the two plans.
-The $183 Medicare Part B deductible is paid ONLY one time during a calendar year.
-The Medicare Part B calendar-year deductible is $183 for 2018, the same in 2017.
+The $185 Medicare Part B deductible is paid ONLY one time during a calendar year.
+The Medicare Part B calendar-year deductible for 2019 is $185.
+It was $183 in 2018 and 2017.
 Understanding this difference is the first step to comparing these two plans.

 Two Major Reasons Why Plan G May Be a Better Value.

 First and foremost is the difference in price.